kaiserdave/silksong-notes/notes.md

 breakable wall, left of Bellway to mite maze
 Bellway [60], left from Halfway Home
 Memory Locket, mite maze upper-right
+Chapel of the Reaper
+Boss: Savage Beastfly
-Crest: Crest of the Reaper, Chapel
+- Crest: Crest of the Reaper

 Halfway Home
 ----